Jordan-Finlay/Wedding-Checker/README.md

 	- A song choice
 	- A results print of all options picked

-- There are Validation checks after every function to ensure names inputted can't be made with numbers or too short (such as a single letter)
+- There are validation checks after every function to ensure names inputted can't be made with numbers or be too short (such as a single letter)
-  - Other validation checks are to ensure users are picking correct numbers from the lists they are given and if they pick anything else the function will restart
+  - Other validation checks are to ensure users are picking correct numbers from the lists they are given and if they pick anything else the function will restart and provides a message to pick a number from the list

 <div align="center"><img src="assets/readme/namecheck.jpg" alt="An image of the name check"></div>